dolittle/Studio/Source/DevTool/README.md

 * BUG: Inconsistent URLs - Portals API and GraphQL is served on /api/portal and /portal/graphql - while DevCentral assumes without the prefix for a portal

 * BUG: Swagger iFrame is empty till we resize or gets a render somehow...
-* BUG: When navigating from a Microservice to an Application - it doesn't fire state changes like title / navigation / toolbar
+* BUG: When navigating from a Microservice to an Application - it doesn't fire state changes like title / navigation / toolbar (see Vanir - route change)
 * BUG: Make sure we fill / stretch the acrylic in layout when toolbar and/or navigation is not visible
 * BUG: Title flickers from not set to actual title
 * BUG: Unselect microservice when navigating to something else